DaviidAM/Mission_Quest/README.md

 💻 **Customizable**: Configure your own missions to suit your preferences and the preferences of your group.

-💾 **Local progress tracking**: Your progress is automatically saved in your browser's local storage, allowing multiple players to maintain independent progress on the same device simultaneously.
+💾 **Local progress tracking**: Your progress is automatically saved in your browser's cache, allowing multiple players to maintain independent progress if they are using different browsers.

 🧠 **AI-generated applications**: This web application was built as a proof of concept, testing the capabilities of AI-generated applications.
 It was generated in less than 30 min.